Journey to Saturn – the Cassini-Huygens mission

 SSP (Surface-Science Package)

-Investigates Titan's surface properties in the immediate area of the probe's landing spot with seven subsystems, which measure local acceleration, inclination, temperature, acoustics, conductivity and density.
+Investigated surface properties in the immediate vicinity of the landing site using seven subsystems to measure local acceleration, inclination, temperature, acoustics, conductivity and density.
 Principal Investigator: John Zarnecki, Open University, Milton Keynes, UK.

 News